kristopolous/db.js/README.md

 `db.sync( function(data) { $.jStorage.set('government-secrets', data); } )`

-The file "example.html" includes a synchronization function that logs to screen when it is run so you can see when this function would be called.
+The example file includes a synchronization function that logs to screen when it is run so you can see when this function would be called.
 Basically it is done at the END of a function call, regardless of invocation.
 That is to say, that if you update 10 records, or insert 20, or remove 50, it would be